How Much Money Do You Need To Retire?

 And the magic number you need to reach in order to retire is.......there is no magic number!
 There is far to much going on in a retiree's finances to make a retirement decision based solely on how much money you have.
 Instead of fixating on a dollar figure, you should be concentrating on what lifestyle you want to live.
 What does your best life look like?
 Once that is determined, you can start to use proper financial planning to help put all the other pieces together.
 The one thing better than having a little more money in retirement is having a lot more control.
 And that is what real financial planning can provide you.
 Happiness, freedom, and control!'

-If retirement planning is a topic you feel you'd like to discuss further, feel free to schedule a complimentary consultation at the link below!
+If retirement planning is a topic you feel you'd like to discuss further, feel free to schedule a complimentary consultation.

 - Derek J. Delaney, CFP®, ChFC®, EA, CSLP